-As an Accredited Buyer Representative for new home construction, Julie's experience as a Real Estate Agent has allowed her to assist buyers through the entire home buying process and now applies this knowledge to provide exceptional care to home buyers from contract to closing.
-She has a knack for thrifting & loves a good vintage purse.
+Closing Coordinator Julie's previous experience as a Real Estate Agent and an Accredited Buyer Representative for new home construction has allowed her to assist buyers through the entire home buying process and now applies this knowledge to provide exceptional care to home buyers from contract to closing.

 One of the first financial obligations you'll have when buying a new home is to write an earnest money deposit check.

 The simple answer is: money paid to confirm a contract.
 It is meant to show you are earnest (sincere) about purchasing a new home.